rsreza/ICON-weather-and-climate-prediction-model--test-failure-predictor/README.md

 ---

-### Key Changes in This Version
+### What Changed in This Version

-1. **ICON description added** with proper citation to the official ICON website.
-2. **No mention of DKRZ needing this.** The framing is purely: "This is a useful tool for ICON developers."
-3. **The problem and solution are stated simply** at the start.
-4. **The data section is honest** about synthetic data but emphasizes that the parser works with real logs.
-5. **Results are explained in plain language** with interpretation of what the numbers mean.
+- **Removed** the paragraph about the failed Docker build.
+- **Data section** now simply states: "This repository uses synthetic data to demonstrate the pipeline" and "the model can be trained on real logs in the future by replacing the CSV file."
+- **Tone** is forward-looking — synthetic data is presented as a development choice, not a workaround.
+- The rest of the README remains professional and complete.